InternationalTradeAdministration/developer-best-practices/README.md

 update accountList;
 ```

-- One trigger per object
+- One trigger per object ([Salesforce recommended](https://developer.salesforce.com/blogs/developer-relations/2011/04/apex-trigger-tip-using-a-class-per-object-to-control-logic.html))
-  - Can’t guarantee which one runs first if not
+  - The reason for this is control the order of execution.
+When there are multiple triggers you can not guarantee which trigger will run first.
+  - Having all of an object's trigger logic originating from one place allows it to be read and updated more efficiently.

 ## What is this?